palantir/log4j-sniffer/README.md

 - permissionDeniedErrors: the number of directories or files that could not be read due to permissions
 - pathErrors: the number of paths where an unexpected error occurred while trying to identify bad log4j versions
 - pathsSkipped: the numbers of paths skipped from full identification of bad log4j versions due to the config options set
-- numImpactedFiles: the total number of results previously output
+- findings: the total number of findings previously output

 Specifying `--summary=false` makes it such that the program does not output a summary line at the end.
 In this case, the program will only print output if vulnerabilities are found.